top of page

 What is Xeriscaping?

 Originally developed for drought-afflicted areas, the principles of xeriscape today have an ever broadening appeal.
-With water now considered an expensive and limited resource, all landscaping projects, residential or commercial, can benefit from this alternative.
+With fresh water becoming a more limited resource in Utah, all landscaping projects, residential or commercial, can benefit from this alternative.

-Reduce the size of turf areas as much as possible, while retaining some turf for open space, functionality and visual appeal.
 Turf is the most water dependent plant we use in our landscapes.
-When planting new turf or seeding existing lawns, ask at your garden center for water-saving species adapted to your area.
+When planting new turf or seeding existing lawns, ask at your garden center for water-saving variety adapted to your area.
+You can save a significant amount of water by reducing the size of turf areas, while still retaining some turf for open space, functionality and visual appeal.

 bottom of page